 2.1 Classic Shrimp Fried Rice

-This dish is a home-cooked classic that melds flavors and textures into a satisfying meal.
+This simple home-cooked dish melds flavors and textures into a satisfying meal.

 Ingredients Required: